 A stand-alone chapter is developed for each procedure selected for assessment.
-The indication is detailed and a brief review of the procedure, its potential complications and the alternatives to the procedure are provided.
+The indication is detailed and a brief review of the procedure, its potential complications, and the alternatives to the procedure are provided.
 Current practice in Ireland is described, including the data outlined in Section 1.3 from HIPE, the NTPF, PTR and the National Casemix Programme.
-Also detailed are data from the HSE's Outpatient Data Quality Programme.
+Also detailed is data from the HSE's Outpatient Data Quality Programme.
 This programme was developed in January 2011 in order to obtain standardised, defined and robust data relating to consultant-delivered outpatient services and to improve the quality of the processes used by acute hospitals to manage their demand for outpatient services.
-(23) This new minimum dataset comprises validated data on the number of referrals by clinical specialty, the number of attendances, the ratio of return to new patients, non-attendance rates (did not attends) and waiting times.
-As previously stated, this data is not complete as not all hospitals are currently reporting.
-However, the data is now of sufficient volume and quality that public reporting as part of the monthly HSE performance reports has started.
+This new minimum dataset comprises validated data on the number of referrals by clinical specialty, the number of attendances, the ratio of return to new patients, non-attendance rates (did not attends) and waiting times.
+Public reporting of this data is now included as part of the monthly HSE performance reports.
 Data on each of these metrics is included as appropriate in the assessment for each of the procedural disciplines.

-To support the assessment of each procedure, a comprehensive review of the literature is conducted to identify international clinical guidelines, health policy documents describing treatment thresholds that are in place in other health systems and economic evaluations for that procedure.
+To support the assessment of each procedure, a comprehensive review of the literature is conducted to identify international clinical guidelines, health policy documents describing treatment thresholds that are in place in other health systems, and economic evaluations for that procedure.
 The approach and general search terms are described in Appendix 1.
 A summary of the main results of each of these searches is included in the relevant chapters along with a summary of the potential budget impact and resource implications of a threshold.
-Each chapter concludes with advice on the recommended referral/treatment threshold and a discussion of this advice, including the potential ethical or societal implications of stated thresholds.
+Each chapter concludes with advice on the recommended referral or treatment threshold and a discussion of this advice, including the potential ethical or societal implications of stated thresholds.